robertzk/super/README.md

 solution as packages in general do not have control over their attachment order.
 In the above example, this is already somewhat apparent: if the function which caches the `source` call is called first, then "sourcing file" will only be printed once.
-On the other hand, if the first package is attached closer to global environment, then "sourcing file" will be printed even on cache hits.
+On the other hand, if the first package is attached closer to the global environment, then "sourcing file" will be printed even on cache hits.

 Installation